fekete0510/Louisville-Fire-Foundation/readme.md

 When the okay button is clicked the banner disappears, this action is saved in local storage.
 In order for the banner to show again, local storage must be cleared and the page refreshed to see the cookie banner.

 (I orginally used a standard pop up window to accept cookies when first arrving to the page.
 I used session storage to save the accept click so that every time you navigated to the home page you would have to accept the cookies.
 I did not like the look of this pop up so I switced to a banner cookie consent and changed the storage.
-I kept this is my code for personal future refrence.)
+I kept this disabled code for personal future refrence.)

 Navigation Bar at the top of the page.
 When the page is seen with a medium screen (768px) or larger the navigation menu is shown horizontally at the top of the page.